 In addition to the basic activities typically included in a graduation program–consumption support, asset transfer, building savings, skill building, social integration, ongoing coaching, etc.–HI layered in disability-specific supports throughout the program, ensuring that each project holder has access to the rehabilitation, adapted tools, and environmental adjustments needed to increase their functional autonomy and productivity.

-After the success of our initial pilot (100% of people with disabilities graduated out of extreme poverty, according to an independent evaluation conducted by DFID/SHIREE), HI scaled this initiative, in partnership with DFID’s Global Poverty Action Fund (GPAF).
+After the success of our initial pilot (100% of people with disabilities graduated out of extreme poverty, according to an independent evaluation conducted by DFID/SHIREE), Humanity & Inclusion scaled this initiative, in partnership with DFID’s Global Poverty Action Fund (GPAF).
 Between 2015-18, HI doubled our beneficiary targets (to 1,200 people with disabilities and their households), and expanded our geographic scope of work to Kurigram Sardar.
 The approach was again proven effective – 98% of extremely poor beneficiary households in Kurigram Sardar graduated from extremely poor to poor status, lifting hundreds of people with disabilities and their families out of extreme poverty, and ending their dependency on social safety nets.

-To complement HI’s direct implementation of activities, we also worked with mainstream partners Helvetas, Islamic Relief Bangladesh and YPSA, providing technical assistance to each mainstream organization on the disability-inclusive project cycle, training and coaching each organization on how to adjust their livelihood and poverty alleviation programming to be more inclusive of persons with disabilities.
+To complement Humanity & Inclusion’s direct implementation of activities, we also worked with mainstream partners Helvetas, Islamic Relief Bangladesh and YPSA, providing technical assistance to each mainstream organization on the disability-inclusive project cycle, training and coaching each organization on how to adjust their livelihood and poverty alleviation programming to be more inclusive of persons with disabilities.
 Through this mainstreaming approach, collectively HI reached an additional 3,000 people with disabilities living in poverty.